-This defection and apostasy of the church of Rome was foreseen and foretold by the apostle Paul, in this epistle to Timothy, as also most plainly in his second epistle to the Thessalonians.
-In the text he that runneth may read a true description of the apostate church of Rome: "Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron; forbidding to marry," &c.
+This Defection and Apostacy of the Church of Rome, was foreseen, and foretold by the Apostle Paul in this Epistle to Timothy, as also most plainly in his second Epistle to the Thessalonians.
+In the Text he that runneth may read a true Description of the Apostate Church of Rome: Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing Spirits, and Dostrines of Devils, speaking lyes in hypocrisie, having their Consciences seared with a bot Iron, forbidding to marry, &c.